dnagir/knockout-rails/README.md

 ## Bindings

-This gem also includes useful bindings that you may require from your application.
+This gem also includes useful bindings that you may find useful in your application.
 For example, you can use `autosave` binding by requiring `knockout/bindings/autosave`.

+Or if you want to include all of the bindings available, then require `knockout/bindings/all`.

 Please see the specs for more detailed instruction on how to use specific binding.